Coeur d’Alene High School 2023-2024

 Let me know if you have questions or problems - I’m always happy to help!

 Each student in this ensemble will sign a form stating that they will adhere to the School District Policies regarding their behavior while traveling anywhere off school grounds as a representative of Cd'A HS.
 These policies will be enforced to their full extent.
 Each student in this ensemble is requested to pay the $25 transportation fee to the Activities Secretary.
 Students may be required to register through "Register My Athlete" for tracking purposes.

 For this ensemble, All Black (Black Long sleeve shirts and Black Pants.
 Women may choose to wear a long sleeve black dress), BLACK SOCKS AND BLACK SHOES.

-Grades for this ensemble will be broken up into three categories;
+Grades for this ensemble will be broken up into four categories;

-All students of this ensemble are given the option to participate as part of the Marching Band.
+All students of this ensemble are given the option to participate as part of the MARCHING/PEP BAND.
 Rehearsals will be held Tuesday and Thursday from 2:40 to 4:00 during football season and in the spring semester until the end of basketball season.
-Students will be asked to purchase white shoes (Drillmasters - $25 new/$10 used if available), and a royal blue pep-band T-shirt (provided to you for free).

 YOUTUBE LIST OF PIECES CURRENTLY IN OUR FOLDERS: